Laundromat (song): Commercial performance

-For the week of March 8, 2003, "Laundromat" peaked at number 58 on the Billboard Hot 100 chart and number 20 on the Hot R&B/Hip-Hop Songs Billboard chart.
-On the Billboard Year-End chart, it reached number 92 for the Hot R&B/Hip-Hop Songs category.
+For the week of March 8, 2003, "Laundromat" peaked at number 58 on the Billboard Hot 100 chart and number 20 on the Hot R&B/Hip-Hop Singles & Tracks Billboard chart.
+On the Billboard Year-End chart, it reached number 92 for the Hot R&B/Hip-Hop Singles & Tracks category.
 Music journalists pointed to the single's success when discussing how Kelly's 2002 arrest for possessing child pornography did not damage his career.
 In a USA Today article, Steve Jones reported that the song still received "heavy airplay".
-The Atlanta Journal-Constitutions Sonia Murray said that 14 months after Kelly was alleged to have made child pornography, ten of his songs, including "Laundromat", were on the Hot R&B/Hip-Hop Songs Billboard chart.
+The Atlanta Journal-Constitutions Sonia Murray said that 14 months after Kelly was alleged to have made child pornography, ten of his songs, including "Laundromat", were on the Hot R&B/Hip-Hop Singles & Tracks Billboard chart.
 In a 2018 Vibe article, Khaaliq Crowder said Nivea found "modest success" with "Laundromat" and "Don't Mess With the Radio" but identified "Don't Mess With My Man" as her most successful single.

 "Laundromat" peaked at number 33 on the UK Singles Chart.
 It was Nivea's second top-40 entry following her 2000 collaboration with Mystikal, "Danger (Been So Long)".
 "Laundromat" reached number two on the UK Independent Singles Chart and number eight on the UK R&B Singles Chart.
 In Scotland, "Laundromat" peaked at number 89 on its singles chart.
 It reached number 98 on the European Hot 100 Singles chart.
 For these European charts, "Laundromat" charted with "Don't Mess With My Man" as part of its double A-side release.